 However, coffee and caffeine drinks cannot cure sleep deprivation and are no substitute for sleep.
 People should get adequate sleep and exercise to fight off fatigue, and those who suffer from sleep apnea—a condition that causes people to stop breathing during sleep, leading to disrupted sleep and daytime drowsiness—should get their sleep condition treated.

 If you have been hurt by a negligent driver who may have suffered from driver fatigue, you may be entitled to a financial recovery for your damages.
-Talk with a qualified Peachtree City injury lawyer at the Law Offices of Shane Smith in a free consultation today to find out about your legal options at (770) 487-8999.
+Talk with a qualified Peachtree City injury lawyer at Shane Smith Law in a free consultation today to find out about your legal options at (770) 487-8999.